Wesleyan University: Campus

-When Wesleyan University was founded in 1831, it took over a campus on which two buildings, North College and South College, had already been built in 1825.
-They were originally constructed by the City of Middletown for use by Captain Partridge's American Literary, Scientific, and Military Academy.
-In 1829, after the Connecticut legislature declined it a charter to grant college degrees, Capt.
-Alden Partridge moved his academy to Northfield, Vermont.
+When Wesleyan University was founded in 1831, it took over a campus with two buildings, North College and South College, from 1825.
+These were originally constructed by the City of Middletown for use by Captain Partridge's American Literary, Scientific, and Military Academy.
+In 1829, after the Connecticut legislature declined it a charter to grant college degrees, Partridge moved his academy to Northfield, Vermont.
 The academy later became Norwich University and the Middletown buildings were acquired by Wesleyan.
-The book, Norwich University, 1819-1911, Vol. I (1911), provides the following description of South College (originally called the Lyceum) and North College (called the Barracks).

-These structures were constructed out of brown sandstone that was mined from quarries in Portland, Connecticut.
-The "Barracks" was four stories high, 150 feet long and 52 feet wide, with a large attic and basement.
-Halls extended the full length of the building.
-The "Lyceum" was located 20 feet south of the Barracks, was three stories high, with a basement partly above the ground.
-At the front of the building was a tower 14×16 feet and 73 feet high.
-The basement floor was used for an arsenal and laboratory and the first and second floors for classrooms; the third floor called the "Hall of the Lyceum" was used as a chapel and drill room, and for public services.